adedomin/CSC450-project-proposal/final/final.md

 Ultimately, the variables are stored in one giant JavaScript object.
 This is how JavaScript functions, closures and objects store variables locally.
-Because of this, it simplifies variable storage and management of variables of jcom.
+Because of this, it simplifies variable storage and management of variables in jcom.

-To access these stored variables, as shown in [Listing 7](#varaccess), Variables are accessed using javascript ES6, template literal, syntax.
+To access these stored variables, as shown in [Listing 7](#varaccess), Variables are accessed using JavaScript ES6 template-literal syntax.
 [Listing 6](#varaccess) also shows counter examples of variable access in bash, the comments in the example delineate the two.

 ~~~{#varaccess .javascript caption="Accessing variables in jcom"}